wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 = Features =

 * YouTube Analytics, Vimeo Analytics, and Dailymotion Analytics all in one simple plugin
-* Automatic tracking of all embeds without having to make changes to your templates.
+* Automatic tracking of all embeds without having to make changes to your page templates.
 * Supports tracking for single domain, multiple top-level domains, and subdomains.
 * Create channels to track multiple sites.
 * Content Discovery tool.